 - Best Used: When a more expensive server can't be purchased, the server is backed up offsite regularly and security of the server is not a priority

 FastCGI (FCGI) - FastCGI combines the best of DSO and suPHP.
-It allows PHP files to be run by the user (through the use of suEXEC), keeping the server secure, while also not requiring a seperate PHP process for each script, meaning that the server is relatively fast.
+It allows PHP files to be run by the user (through the use of suEXEC), keeping the server secure, while also not requiring a separate PHP process for each script, meaning that the server is relatively fast.

 - Main Disadvantages: Uses more system memory than the other PHP handlers, as a PHP process is kept running at all times.
 Custom PHP coded scripts may be more likely to produce errors on FCGI, so it benefits to have an active developer available.